braithicus/2810ICT-Project-Management-Assignment/Project Plan.md

 It includes:

 -  A search bar where you can enter the name of a food
--  A display that contains the nutritional information available for that food
+-  A display that contains the nutritional information available for that food, along with visualisations of the data.
 -  An autocomplete feature that helps in finding the desired food

 ##### Nutrition Breakdown Feature

-A feature that allows user to see the nutritional breakdown of the food item they selected through pie charts and bar graphs.
+A feature that allows the user to see the nutritional breakdown of the food item they selected through pie charts and bar graphs.
 It includes:

 -  Pie charts and bar graphs